octokit/plugin-rest-endpoint-methods.js/docs/actions/setGithubActionsPermissionsRepository.md

 </td></tr>
 <tr><td>allowed_actions</td><td>no</td><td>

-The permissions policy that controls the actions that are allowed to run.
-Can be one of: `all`, `local_only`, or `selected`.
+The permissions policy that controls the actions and reusable workflows that are allowed to run.

 </td></tr>
   </tbody>